Harvard station: Maintenance facilities

 Around 1963, John F. Kennedy originally proposed to build his presidential library near Harvard, on the south side of the Charles River.
 In June 1964, then-city councilman Alfred Vellucci proposed to instead locate the library on the site of the Bennett and Eliot railyards, on the northern side of the river.
 The MTA had begun offering this site for sale the previous year, with Harvard University and several real estate developers developing bids, as the agency planned for a replacement maintenance facility either near South Station or as part of the planned northwestern Red Line extension.
 Shortly after being selected as architect in December 1964, I.M.
 Pei indicated an interest in the yard site, and it was chosen over a smaller southern site in mid-1965.
 In January 1966, governor John A. Volpe signed a bill allowing the state to purchase the yards from the now-renamed MBTA, and in turn to give the site to the federal government for the library.
-However, delays with the Red Line extension project caused corresponding delays with the purchase.
+The sale took place on February 15, 1968, though the MBTA had not yet finalized plans for a replacement.
+Plans to replace the Mattapan Line with a Red Line extension and build the new yard at Mattapan station fell were cancelled in 1969 due to local opposition.

 The MBTA ultimately purchased land near South Station for its new Red Line maintenance facility in December 1969.
 Cabot Yard opened in June 1974, freeing the Eliot Shops site for development.
 However, community opinion had by then turned against placing the library in Harvard Square because of concerns about traffic and crowding; in November 1975, the Kennedy Library Corporation voted to instead place the library at Columbia Point near UMass Boston.
 Eliot Shops closed in 1976, with demolition beginning on December 22.
 Bennett Yard closed on March 22, 1980, replaced by new maintenance facilities at North Cambridge and Watertown Yard.